hotdogontology/AP-CSA-Text-Based-Adventure-Game/README.md

 2. Clone the repository using GitHub Desktop
 3. Open the project in your IDE (VS Code, IntelliJ, or Eclipse)

+**Do not edit devcontainer.json or pom.xml.
+Doing so may break your project in codespaces.**

 ---

 # Deliverables